mrpedrobraga/mrpedrobraga.github.io/nano/articles/custom_types.md

 ## Custom Types

-You can create your own types based off the base types.
+You can create your own types based off the primitive types.

 ```nano
 type MyInt = int